 The second Indo-Pak war began on 5th August 1965.
-This war was fought over the Kashmir issue and was initiated by Pakistan when between 26000 and 33000 Pakistani troops dressed as locals crossed over to the Indian side of the Line of Control (LOC).
+This war was fought over Kashmir and was initiated by Pakistan when between 26000 and 33000 Pakistani troops dressed as locals crossed over to the Indian side of the Line of Control (LOC).
 The war ended on 23 September 1965.
 This is an important event in India’s modern history and international relations for the IAS exam.

 Indo-Pak War 1965

 On August 5, 1965, Pakistani troops masquerading as Kashmiri locals crossed the LOC with the aim of starting an insurgency among the locals against the Indian government.
-Read on for the course of the 1965 war for UPSC.

 - This infiltration strategy was codenamed Operation Gibraltar.
 With this, Pakistan aimed to take control of Kashmir.